Fun with link-functions

 using marginaleffects

-type = “response”: Compute posterior draws of the expected value using the brms::posterior_epred function.
+I use type = “response”: Compute posterior draws of the expected value using the brms::posterior_epred function. to get the expected values.

 # get the estimates on a unit level, conditional on all other predictors being average